zoot101/dehydrated-hook-luadns/README.md

 * awk
 * sed

+The script takes in a domain that a certificate is being requested for from **dehydrated**, appends "_acme-challenge." to the start, deploys it to the Luadns REST API, checks for propagation, and then hands control back to **dehydrated**.

+For more details a detailed desription is provided in the manual entry that is included as part of the debian package installation.

 # Usage and Installation
 To install the package provided do the below.
 Note this has only been tested on Debian Bookworm.
 Then continue from editing the **dehydrated** config as below.